High Line: Description

-The park extends for 1.45 mi from Gansevoort Street to 34th Street.
-At 30th Street the elevated tracks turn west around the Hudson Yards Redevelopment Project to the Jacob K. Javits Convention Center on 34th Street, As of 2014, it was expected that could be integrated with the Hudson Yards development and the Hudson Park and Boulevard.
-When the Hudson Yards Redevelopment Project's Western Rail Yard is finished in 2018 it will be elevated above the High Line Park, so an exit along the viaduct over the West Side Yard will lead to the Western Rail Yard.
+The High Line extends for 1.45 mi from Gansevoort Street to 34th Street.
+At 30th Street the elevated tracks turn west around the Hudson Yards Redevelopment Project to the Jacob K. Javits Convention Center on 34th Street.
+As proposed, the park was to be integrated with the Hudson Yards development and the Hudson Park and Boulevard.
+If Hudson Yards' Western Rail Yard is built, it will be elevated above the High Line Park, so an exit along the viaduct over the West Side Yard will lead to the Western Rail Yard.
 The 34th Street entrance is at grade, with wheelchair access.

-The park is open daily from 7 a.m. to 7 p.m. in winter, until 10 p.m. in spring and fall, and until 11 p.m. in summer (except for the Interim Walkway west of 11th Avenue, which is open until dusk).
+The park is open daily from 7:00 a.m. to 10:00 p.m. through the warmer months, and until 8:00 p.m. in winter.
 It can be reached through eleven entrances, five of which are accessible to people with disabilities.
 The wheelchair-accessible entrances, each with stairs and an elevator, are at Gansevoort, 14th, 16th, 23rd, and 30th Streets.
 Additional staircase-only entrances are located at 18th, 20th, 26th, and 28th Streets, and 11th Avenue.
 Street-level access is available at 34th Street via the Interim Walkway, which runs from 30th Street and 11th Avenue to 34th Street west of 11th Avenue.